bexxmodd/learningC/ch05/notes.md

 ## 2D Arrays and Pointers

 Thus if the 2d-array with 2 rows and 13 columns `daytab` is to be passed to a function `f` , the declaration of f would be: `f(int daytab[2][13]) { ... }` or it could be `f(int daytab[][13]) { ... }`. ince the number of rows is irrelevant, or it could be `f(int (*daytab)[13]) { ... }` which says that the parameter is a pointer to an array of 13 integers.
 The parentheses are necessary since brackets [] have higher precedence than *.

+## Command Line

+`main` is called with two arguments:

+1. (conventionally called `argc` , for argument count) is the number of command-line arguments the program was invoked with.
+2. ( `argv` , for argument vector) is a pointer to an array of character strings that contain the arguments, one per string.

+for C programs on UNIX systems is that an argument that begins with aminus sign introduces an optional flag or parameter.
+If we choose `-x` (for "except") to signal the inversion, and `-n` ("number") to request line numbering, then the command `find -x -npattern` will print each line that doesn't match the pattern, preceded by its line number.
+Optional arguments should be permitted in any order, and the rest of the program should be independent of the number of arguments that we present.